 For more information, download the Boat D11 Route & TimetableBoat D11 Route & Timetable PDF file.

-For more information, download the Boat D12 Route & TimetableBoat D12 Route & Timetable PDF file as well as their Boat D12 Route & TimetableWeekend & Public Holidays Information PDF file.
+For more information (available in summertime only), download the Boat D12 Route & TimetableBoat D12 Route & Timetable PDF file as well as their Boat D12 Route & TimetableWeekend & Public Holidays Information PDF file.

 Csepel-Királyerdő - On weekdays the first boat departures at 07:03 and the last boat departs at 20:03, with each boat departing 03 and 33 minutes past each hour thereafter.
 On weekends the first boat departures at 07:28 and the last boat departs at 20:03, with each boat departing 03 and 33 minutes past each hour thereafter.